bitcoincashorg/bitcoincash.org/spec/op_reverse.md

 OP_REVERSE Specification
 -----------------------------

-This specification uses the same syntax as [11].
+This specification uses the same syntax for the stack/stackitems as [11].

 ### Semantics